 Managing Diseases in Pre-Pregnancy

-If you have an existing medical condition, such as epilepsy, high blood pressure, asthma, or diabetes, it's especially important to seek out medical care before getting pregnant.
-Not only is it crucial to keep these illnesses under control during your pregnancy for both your and your baby's sake, but some common medications used to treat these conditions -- such as certain high blood pressure drugs -- can have an adverse affect on your pregnancy.
+If you have an existing medical condition, such as epilepsy, high blood pressure, asthma, diabetes or a thyroud disorder, it's especially important to seek out medical care before getting pregnant.
+Not only is it crucial to keep these illnesses under control during your pregnancy for both your and your baby's sake, but some common medications used to treat these conditions -- such as certain high blood pressure and anti-seizuredrugs -- can have an adverse affect on your pregnancy.
 If this is true of a medication that you're currently using, your doctor may be able to suggest a substitute.
+Prior to conception, you and your doctor will need to discuss all medications you are taking, including any over the counter medications.